code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 ## [G-01] Optimize `merkleizeSha256` function for gas-efficiency

 ### Description

 **Target**: [Merkle.sol](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol)

-Although the current implementation of the [`merkleizeSha256`](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol#L129-L153
-) function is correct, it can be more gas-efficient by making use of the following optimizations:
+Although the current implementation of the [`merkleizeSha256`](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol#L129-L153) function is correct, it can be more gas-efficient by making use of the following optimizations:

-**1. In-place Computation**
+**1. In-place Computation**

 The `merkleizeSha256` function can be optimized by using in-place computation to store intermediate hashes at each level of the Merkle tree.
 This approach eliminates the need to create new arrays, reducing memory usage and gas costs.
 Note that this optimization requires that the `leaves` array not be used again after it is modified.

 Based on the current implementation, this optimization is valid.
 It's because there are no further usages of the `leaves` array.